mikeboensel/mikeboensel.github.io/_posts/2018-01-22-doofus-developer-overview.md

 <figure>
 	<img src='{{ page.imageFolder}}/8ManBattleRoyale.jpg'>
-    <figcaption class="centeredSubContent">Ask me a sorting related question!
+    <figcaption>Ask me a sorting related question!
 DO IT!
 I spent an hour reviewing Radix sort!</figcaption>
 </figure>

 Would you mind writing coding your idea up on that whiteboard while talking it through?
 Oh, so that's an ok answer, but can you do it without